neilrudds/CSC7081-Programming/src/Week18/README.md

 # Collections class - reverse sort

-    -The example introduces the Comparator interface, which is used for sorting a Collection’s elements in a different order.
+- The example introduces the Comparator interface, which is used for sorting a Collection’s elements in a different order.
 The call to the Collection class sort method is to order the List in descending order.
 The static Collections method reverseOrder returns a Comparator object that orders the collection’s elements in reverse order.

 ```
 import java.util.Arrays;